learning2hash/learning2hash.github.io/tutorial.md

 We will index and search the [AudioSet](https://research.google.com/audioset/) dataset kindly provided by [Google Research](https://ai.google/research/).
 Our goal is to find, for a query audio snippet, similar sounds from the database very very quickly.

 The dataset consists of over two million video audio segments extracted from a collection of YouTube videos.
 For each 1 second audio snippet the VGG-inspired acoustic model of [Hershey et al.](https://ai.google/research/pubs/pub45611) was used to extract
 128 dimensional acoustic features.
 The feature vectors can be downloaded [here](https://research.google.com/audioset/download.html).
 The trusty wget command can be used to download to your local computer.
-If you are in the EU, run the following command and then go and fetch yourself a cup, or many cups of tea (total size 2.4Gb, an hour or two on a fast internet connection):
+If you are in the EU (if not replace eu in the string with asia or us), run the following command and then go and fetch yourself a cup, or many cups of tea (total size 2.4Gb, an hour or two on a fast internet connection):

 ```unix